Introduction and first stages

 As the project was progressing, I started to think about what it actually was.
 I had started to realise that the act of walking and listening – my experiences, along with making the recordings – was the piece itself.
 It was a work that was made and experienced in-the-moment; in a way, the act of composing was the initial scouting and walks to and through locations along the edge of town, the composition was the final act of walking, listening and recording in these locations (I had worked in each location at least twice).
 I found it a rewarding experience detaching myself from the everyday, experiencing it from the edge, between the two worlds of town and beyond, thinking, feeling and recording, before coming back to the everyday and its relative mundaneness.
 These were not simply just walks out into the edge of the countryside – these were walks that were informed by the sound environments, my own memories, my own unfamiliarity with some surroundings, and a deep experience with my own solitude.

 I found it interesting to discover these memories and past feelings when walking through the business park; who comes to an industrial estate to reminisce?
 Without the ideas and themes of this project, however, it would have been unlikely that these memories would have come to the surface.
-This has been a significant part of the research project as a whole, walking around the edge of town, drawing out these past experiences, and for borders #2 (this composition project) especially.
-Attempting to listen to my memories and the surrounding environments simultaneously has been challenging (this act is linked with a score from borders #1), yet an enjoyable experience.
+This has been a significant part of the research project as a whole, walking around the edge of town, drawing out these past experiences, and for borders #2 especially.
+Attempting to listen to my memories and the surrounding environments simultaneously was a challenging yet enjoyable experience (this experience is linked with a score from borders #1).
 I like the idea that being on the edge of town also puts me on the edge of my memories; the outer and inner environments are interlinked and intertwined.
 My own memories of my life in the town have followed me around whilst carrying out the full research project, and have played a big part in some experiences. borders #2 has brought out this memorizing more to the forefront than borders #1.
 Even in locations that I had never been to before had a strong impact on thinking about my past and my relationships with places.
-The entrance to Ladies Walk, on the south edge of the town, is very close the house I grew up in during my first fifteen years or so.
+The entrance to Ladies Walk, on the south edge of the town, is very close the house I grew up in during my first fourteen years or so.
 Understandably, this past home has occasionally been in my dreams since, and when visiting the location of Ladies Walk, thoughts and memories are stirred.

 Wednesday: Leave home by half-past eight in the morning, grab breakfast on the way to the chosen location(s), walk, listen, record, write text, return home by half-past two in the afternoon to edit recordings and texts.